idvorkin/idvorkin.github.io/_d/time-off-2024-04.md

   - /time-off-2024-04
 ---

 It's spring break 2024 and I've got a week off.
-The last few weeks have been a bit crazy at work trying to get some big features launched and into public testing, so very excited for the timeoff.
+The last few weeks have been a bit crazy at work trying to get some big features launched and into public testing, so very excited for the time off.
 I usually try to avoid too much tech, but I'm looking forward to making some tech investments as it's been a while.

-I kind of miss doing technical stuff on my blog, and looking fowrad to that
+I kind of miss doing lots of technical and blogging - so I'm looking forward to both of those.

-Long ago, I learned I should pre-write these, but I decided (implicitly, by not applying discipline) to wing it, so I'm writing this at the end of the vacation.

-I've got several head winds going into this break:
+I've got several headwinds going into this break:

 - Money Troubles have been great - stock market is through the roof, with Meta and MSFT at all-time highs!
 - Health has been great, diet, and exercise are dialed in.
 - Even though I had three intense weeks at work, my co-workers are amazing, and everything is good.
 - My "Dealer of Smiles and Wonder" Persona has re-emerged from Hibernation

-Tail winds
+All coins have two sides so Tailwinds as well:

+- Weather is cool and rainy
+- Tori is working
+- Most of our friends are out of town

 My top priorities: